Growing Basil From Cuttings

 Plant the cutting

-Make a small hole in the center of the potting soil and insert the end of the cutting.
+Make a small hole in the the potting soil and insert the end of the cutting.
 Press the soil around the end to hold it upright and in place.
 Repeat this process for each of the cuttings you’ve prepared.

-Once planted, place your cutting in an area with bright, indirect sunlight.
+Once planted, place your cuttings in an area with bright, indirect sunlight.
 Then carefully cover the basil cutting with a plastic dome or clear bag.
 Doing so locks in the humidity to create a makeshift greenhouse.

 Monitor the cuttings